adicu/learn.devfe.st/datascience/index.md

 data_labels = list(test_data['Score'])
 ```

 Next, we initialize a sckit-learn vector with the CountVectorizer class.
-Because the data could be in any format, we’ll set lowercase to False and exclude common words such as “the” or “and”.
+Because the data could be in any format, we'll set lowercase to False and exclude common words such as "the" or "and".
 This vectorizer will transform our data into vectors of features.
 In this case, we use a CountVector, which means that our features are counts of the words that occur in our dataset.
 Once the CountVectorizer class is initialized, we fit it onto the data above and convert it to an array for easy usage.

 ```python